wangziqi2013/wangziqi2013.github.io/_posts/2020-05-24-decoupled-sector-caches.markdown

 unit of data transfer and coherence just like a regular cache line.
 The address tag of the sector, however, is only implied by the tag of the entire block and its index within the block.
 Given a sector size s, index i, and tag address t, the implied address of the sector is t + s * i, i.e. all sectors in a cache block are linearly mapped to the underlying address space.
+Coherence and valid bits are still stored on a per-sector basis to support individual line fetch and invalidation.
 In this paper the term "sector" is used to indicate the basic unit of data transfer, and term "line" or "block" are used to indicate all sectors under the same tag.

 Although sector caches reduce the number of tags for the same number of sectors, it inevitably decreases cache hits